 Common Plumbing Problems

 One way to prevent costly repairs to your home is a regular maintenance schedule.
 Because many issues with your pipes sneak up on you, a thorough inspection is a key to catching small problems before they grow.
 Hidden leaks in sink drains or below water heaters are more than just a nuisance; over time, they can cause structural damage.
+Drainage problems are something that need to be taken care of, before any issues with sewage begin.
+Problems with sewage can be jobs that involve sewer line replacement, which can cause disruption to the home.
 Water that seeps into sheetrock or plaster contributes to mold growth.
 Porous tile or wood flooring can discolor or warp when wet.

 Routine DIY Maintenance Tasks

 Many routine maintenance tasks are simple do-it-yourself jobs.
 An inspection is the foundation of any maintenance schedule.
 You may use your sinks and tubs daily, but you might not notice minor concerns unless you set aside time for an inspection.
 Go through your home and take a look at your plumbing.
 Examine all exposed pipes, including under sinks and behind toilet tanks, for any signs of moisture.
 On a humid day, some condensation on a cold metal pipe is normal, so note any dampness and check the pipes again when the home is cooler.
-Check for signs of corrosion on brass or copper fittings; corrosion occurs more rapidly on damp metal, so corroded connections could reveal a slow leak.
+If you notice more water/moisture than usual, then it could be a sign of a leak and you’ll need to get in touch with a professional similar to this emergency plumber, to come and further inspect.
+Also, check for signs of corrosion on brass or copper fittings; corrosion occurs more rapidly on damp metal, so corroded connections could reveal a slow leak.

 Turn on water faucets in sinks, showers, and tubs to monitor water pressure.
 Some variation between different faucet styles and purposes is normal, but all of them should have a steady flow.
 Note how quickly the water drains after you test the faucet, too; slow drains could mean a clog waiting to happen.
 While you’re making your rounds, flush toilets to ensure they don’t run or leak at the base, a sign of a faulty wax seal.